markjprice/cs10dotnet6/errata.md

 // var bob = new Person(); // C# 3.0 or later
 Person bob = new(); // C# 9.0 or later
 ```

+## Page 187 - Storing a value using an enum type

+In the **Good Practice** box, the text "If you use are writing code" should be "If you are writing code"

 ## Page 192 - Making a field constant

 In Step 1, the assigned `string` literal should be `"Homo Sapiens"`.